satoshinakamoto007/wallets/docs/part3_deeperintoCLVM.md

 24
 ```

-Taking this further we can make the puzzle run a new evaluation that only uses parameters from its old solution
+Taking this further we can make the puzzle run a new evaluation that only uses parameters from its old solution:

 ```
 $ brun '((c (f (a)) (a)))' '((* (f (r (a)) (q 2))) 10)'